 There are dozens of survival knots and hundreds of other related knots that would benefit you to learn.
 But not all at once…

 Learning the few essential knots and how to tie them well is a good start.
 These knots you’ll use in most situations and get the job done.
-See the essential survival knots here.
+For a complete list of different knots, you can go to the guide on how to tie knots with paracord.

 Knowing basic first aid and medical knowledge will be essential if you get injured.
 It’s not likely to happen frequently.
 But that one time it does happen, you’ll want to be able to treat it as quickly and effectively as possible.